odziem/planet-csv-deno/README.md

 ## Installation

 1. Ensure you have Deno installed: https://deno.land/
-2. In the terminal, run: `deno run mod.ts --allow-read`
+2. In the terminal, run: `deno run --allow-read mod.ts`